Following Directions

 "If we're late, I'll kill you."

-Already I'm doubting myself.
+Already I doubt myself.
+What if I make them late?
 But I've been to this cemetery many times and being a therapist think in terms of time and increments of time.
 When I visit people in general my visits tend to be 15 minutes, 30 minutes, 45 minutes, or an hour.
 On the money.
 It's uncanny.
 I don't even have to look at my watch.
 I don't even wear a watch.

-Mom had made the call to me the night before.
+Mom makes the call the night before.
 "You won't be late, right?
 This is very important."

 "It's all good, Mom."